mcrespoae/tempit/README.md

 - Recursive functions should be encapsulated for better benchmarking.
 Please refer to the [Recursive functions](#recursive-functions) section to to learn more about recursion and `tempit`.

 - Avoid decorating classes directly, as a `PicklingError` may occur if the class is then instantiated in another process.
-For more information, please see the [Decorating classes that could be instantiated in another processes](#decorating-classes-that-could-be-instantiated-in-another-processes) in the [Other Limitations](#other-limitations) section.
+For more information, please see the [Decorating classes that could be instantiated in other processes](#decorating-classes-that-could-be-instantiated-in-other-processes) in the [Other Limitations](#other-limitations) section.

 ## Recursive functions

 Measuring the execution time of recursive functions using decorators can be challenging due to potential verbosity in the output.
 This package offers an automatic recursion detection feature, but it is strongly recommended to use the [encapsulating the recursive function](#encapsulating-the-recursive-function) solution for cleaner, more precise and safer results.

-### Using the autio recursion feature
+### Using the auto recursion feature

-The auto recursion feature detects recursion in the decorated function by checking the parent call function.
+The auto-recursion feature detects recursion in the decorated function by checking the parent call function.
 If recursion is found, it will only output the time taken to run the appropriate function, plus an overhead.
 It is not recommended to rely on this feature intentionally since the collected time data will not be accurate and the process will take longer.

 This feature is intended for passive use in case the user forgets to encapsulate the recursive function or for non-accurate comparisons.